cadeli/CdlUI/README.md

 So, to make this lib as easy as possible for developpers,  there is
   - No XML
   - No bitmaps
-  - Automatic scalability with resolution of the device
+  - Automatic scalable with resolution of the device
   - Default values
   - Default behaviriuos
-  - Callbacks
+  - Callbacks on events